gwannon/ideasRoleras/LaCola/TheQueue.md

 These are the people you should eliminate.
 There are a variety of ways.
 You might be able to trick them into leaving, maybe you can intimidate them into leaving, or maybe you can negotiate a deal with them.

-If necessary, the Hopelessness of this group will always be one point lower than the least Hopelessness of your PFC group.
+If necessary, the Hopelessness of this group will always be one point lower than the least Hopelessness of your CPF group.
 They are ahead, and they clearly have a few more hopes of winning.

 #### The People Behind You